Fetal Alcohol Syndrome Symptoms, Causes and Treatment

 Fetal Alcohol Syndrome Awareness Month (FASD Month)

-Alcohol consumption during pregnancy can cause problems for a fetus in some of the following ways:
+Alcohol use can cause fetal alcohol syndrome in the unborn fetus in some of the following ways:

 • Once alcohol enters the bloodstream of the mother, it crosses over through the placenta and reaches the developing fetus